rh-messaging/qdr-shipshape/examples/basic/README.md

 ## Running the basic example

 First you must have a KUBECONFIG environment variable set and must be logged in to a Kubernetes or OpenShift cluster using a cluster-admin user.
+*NOTE:* qdr-shipshape expects you to use go 1.13+.

 Next all you have to do is just run the following command: